cvut/qtrvsim/README.md

 concatenated to single word (read-only KNOBS_8BIT register) from user panel set by knobs and display one word in hexadecimal, decimal and binary format ('LED_LINE' register).
-There are two other words writtable which control color of RGB LED 1 and 2 (registers 'LED_RGB1' and 'LED_RGB2').
+There are two other words writable which control color of RGB LED 1 and 2 (registers 'LED_RGB1' and 'LED_RGB2').

 ```